Skip to content

 Advanced Usage: Custom Storage Adapter

-By default, Guantr uses InMemoryStorageto store permission rules.
-This is convenient for getting started and for scenarios where rules don't need to persist beyond the application's runtime.
-However, for persistent rules or sharing rules across multiple application instances, you'll need a custom storage adapter.
+By default, Guantr uses InMemoryStorage to store permission rules.
+For persistent rules or sharing rules across multiple application instances, implement a custom storage adapter.

 The Storage Interface